Manolo008/odin-recipes/README.md

-This project is part of 'The Odin Project' and demonstrates what is have learned so far.
-You presented a simple recipes websites where I give some of mine most loved dishes with a recipe.
+This project is part of 'The Odin Project' and demonstrates what I have learned so far.
+You are presented a simple recipes websites where I share some of mine most loved dishes with you.

 The skills used in this project are Git, HTML5 and a bit of CSS.